bytebase/bytebase/docs/schema-update-guide.md

 1. Add a new SQL file for the DDL such as `1.6/0001__roofshot.sql`.
 The prefix numbers should be in consecutively increasing order such as `0001__rootshot.sql` then `0002__moonshot.sql`.
 1. Update `LATEST.sql` and `LATEST_DATA.sql` w.r.t. the DDL changes.
 (TODO: auto-generate the latest schema)
 1. Update [dev demo data](https://github.com/bytebase/bytebase/tree/main/store/demo/dev) if needed.
-1. Since we use the same code for both dev and release schemas, we should add if-else branching to read storage differently based on schema version.
-(TODO: add example later)
+1. Since we use the same code for both dev and release schemas, we should add if-else branching to read storage differently based on schema version, such as [this example](https://github.com/bytebase/bytebase/pull/1039).

 ## Release
 Releaser should take the following steps for schema update release, at most once a month.
 A DDL file should only be moved forward to release only if the feature is completed and well tested.